 Since white and green tea has a much longer life span than oolong and black tea, they do not oxidize easily.

 Do not keep the tea in a plastic container unless the same tea is stored each time.
 Plastics absorb and release odor.

-It is recommended to write the tea purchase date in the package: You do not have to guess if it is old or ancient.
+Writing the tea purchase date in the package is recommended: You do not have to guess if it is old or ancient.